Binghamton Bearcats: History

 Former Director of Health, Physical Education, and Athletics, Dr. Joel Thirer oversaw the transition from NCAA Division III to NCAA Division II to NCAA Division I. Hired in 1989, Dr. Thirer resigned on September 30, 2009, amid controversy surrounding the Men's Basketball program.

 More recently, the university has hosted a number of conference championships, including the 2005, 2006 and 2008 men's basketball championships, as well as, other championships from other sports.

 In a Sept.
 29, 2009 statement, Jim Norris had been named Interim Athletic Director.
-The Director of Athletics reports directly to the current interim President McGraff.
+The Director of Athletics reports directly to the then-interim President McGrath.

 Patrick Elliott was introduced as Binghamton's director of athletics on October 6, 2011, and began his appointment on November 14.

 Following a national search led by Parker Executive Search, Binghamton University's President Harvey Stenger announced on November 22, 2022, the hiring of Hampton University's athletics director, Eugene Marshall Jr. as the Bearcats’ new director of athletics.
 Marshall began his appointment on January 5, 2023.

+Binghamton currently sponsors 21 intercollegiate sports.